seanyoung247/TWCoulsdon/README.md

   - Are able to upload rich text (HTML content)
     - This is a potential vector for attack, as HTML content has minimal sanitisation.
 It would be possible to use injection attacks here.
 This is not considered a security risk because these pathways are blocked to untrusted users, on the principle that you either trust your trusted users, or you don't make them trusted users.
     - **NOTE**: If rich text input is added for untrusted users (for say, reviews/comments) trusted user code should **not** be reused.
   - Trusted users are able to upload pages with minimal content.
 This is by design and not considered an issue.
-It was felt inappropriate to force users to upload content to more than minimal fields for flexibility.
+It was felt inappropriate to force trusted users to upload content to more than minimal fields for flexibility.

 ## Technologies